learn-co-curriculum/dsc-clustering-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 38 and why they'll be important to you as a data scientist.
+In this section you'll learn about a useful unsupervised learning technique, clustering.
+This lesson summarizes the topics you'll be covering in this section.

 ## Objectives
 You will be able to: